ns5ub/LadiesAlmanackGloss/_chapters/november.md

       <div class="card">
           <div class="card-body">
                 <h5 class="card-title">Analysis</h5>
-                <p class="card-text"> It seems that the ages of 50 and 60 are considered important milestones by Barnes as February states:
+                <p class="card-text"> It seems that the ages of 50 and 60 are considered important milestones by Barnes as February states:</p><p class="card-text">

 "August